Last updated: Mar, 2015

-Legislative Branch: The Federal Legislature consists of the Lok Sabha (House of the People) and the Rajya Sabha (Council of States) forming the Houses of Parliament.
+Legislative Branch: The Federal Legislature comprises the Lok Sabha (House of the People) and the Rajya Sabha (Council of States) forming the Houses of Parliament.

 Judicial Branch: The Supreme Court of India is the apex body of the Indian legal system, followed by other High Courts and subordinate Courts.